mkuc-theev/mkuc-theev.github.io/README.md

 4. After the instance is created, let's add the rest of the mods.
    - Right-click the instance and select "Edit...".
 Navigate to "Mods" and click "Add file"\
      <img width="80%" height="auto" alt="image" src="https://github.com/user-attachments/assets/2251ef4e-1f67-409d-b0c7-7e4df4ffa07a" />
-   - Ctrl + click both the Simple Voice Chat, Sound Physics Remastered, DH, Oritech, Reliable Backpacks and/or other applicable `.jar` files to select them, then click "Open"\
+   - Ctrl + click both the Simple Voice Chat, DH, Oritech, Reliable Backpacks and/or other applicable `.jar` files to select them, then click "Open"\
      <img width="80%" height="auto" alt="image" src="https://github.com/user-attachments/assets/e27162af-8070-431b-8557-0dcc43e7c044" />
    - The mods will be automatically installed and you can click "Close" on the remaining window.
 Your game is now ready to go.